maxkratt/FishNet-Documentation/overview/readme/features/README.md

 > **Automatic Code Stripping (pro feature)**
 >
 > Code stripping helps protect your game server by removing sensitive logic that the player should not be aware of.
-Far as we know, Fish-Networking is the only solution with the ability to remove server code from clients, and client code from the server.

 > **Large Packet Handling**
 >